keeyanh/keeyanh.github.io/README.md

-# Project Title
+# Self Developed Portfolio Site

-Portfolio Site
+A React application used as a cover for my github portfolio, a central location for my work and information.

-## Description
+## Description/Motivation

-A React application used as a cover for my github portfolio, a central location for my work.
+A way to branch out from just python development and showcase my language diversity, and in the process create a portfolio site.

 ### Technology
 Original Site: